meditations on Ash Wednesday worship

 O Lord Jesus Christ, innocent and spotless Lamb of God, You have suffered the shameful death on the cross for us, and would have us always remember this.
 We again, from our inmost hearts, thank, praise, and magnify You, that You have redeemed us poor sinners by the price of Your holy sufferings and death, and were obedient to Your . . .

 I am many unflattering things.
 Sinful.
 Unrighteous.
 Guilty.
 Rebellious.
 Unloving.

 I am Barabbas.

 For it was necessary for [Pilate] to release one to them at the feast.
-And they all cried out at once, saying, “Away with this Man, and release to us Barabbas”— who had been thrown into prison for a certain rebellion made in the city, and for . . .
+And they all cried out at once, saying, “Away with this Man, and release to us Barabbas”— who had been thrown into prison for a certain rebellion made in . . .